Who is Marc Gafni? – A Biographical Essay on Marc Gafni by Spiritual Teacher Sally Kempton

 A person who carries the Krishna archetype can serve for many people as the one who awakens them to the inner Beloved–some with whom he is personally intimate, but many others with whom he is not.

 In 2006, when two people in his inner circle falsely claimed that they had been sexually harassed by him.
 They were supported by competitors who had long wanted him off the scene.
 The complaints were taken as true by leaders in his community, who backed his accusers without ever having talked to Marc.
 There was no investigation then or later, nor was there any attempt to check the facts.
 Instead, sensational stories appeared in the press and were then spread by internet commentators and bloggers.
 The result was that Marc lost contact with the spiritual community he had founded, as well as his home in Israel, his girlfriend, and his ability to write and teach in key sectors of his Jewish community.
 Yet, when the email correspondence between Marc and these women is examined, they show that each relationship was mutual and loving and described as such by both people at the time of the engagement.
 And this is only one piece of evidence that, if looked at objectively, makes it clear that though there were relationships, there was no basis for the complaints.
-Mariana Caplan has written a full and nuanced account of the situation and the cocktail of variables that came together to cause this injustice.
-Her essay is on the phenomenon of false complaints, and the hidden shadow motives and players that often underlie them, and uses Marc’s story as its core example.
+There has been written a full and nuanced account of the situation and the cocktail of variables that came together to cause this injustice, as well as on the phenomenon of false complaints, and the hidden shadow motives and players that often underlie them, using Marc’s story as its core example.
 It is important reading for anyone interested in the dynamic of a story based tragically on false complaints.
-Even Mariana’s excellent account doesn’t reveal the key people and some of the ulterior hidden motives behind those close to Marc who initiated, encouraged or supported the original complaints.
+However, these writings do not reveal the key people and some of the ulterior hidden motives behind those close to Marc who initiated, encouraged or supported the original complaints.
 Why not?
 Because Marc had refused to attack any of his former friends–neither the women, the usual disaffected former colleagues and students who egged them on, nor the friends who refused to check the facts.
 It is not unusual for a charismatic teacher to have disaffected colleagues and students.

 In his late teens an entanglement began in Marc’s life that has fundamentally reshaped his story.
 At age 17, when Marc was a student in a New York yeshiva high-school, he made an enemy of a prominent older rabbi, whom I’ll call Rabbi X, and his wife.
 The couple began describing teenaged Marc as ‘dangerous.’
 There were underlying political reasons for this: Marc at the time was the premier student of a teacher with whom this rabbi and his wife were bitterly angry at the time.
 At the same time, the rabbi’s wife may have been disturbed by the young man’s brashness; perhaps (as older men sometimes will) the Rabbi himself felt threatened by the intensity of Marc’s opinions and charisma.
 Perhaps the personal pathologies of the rabbi and his wife played a role.